If Tuesday is meant for enjoying tacos, can every other day be dedicated to enchiladas?

 I do appreciate the never-ending supply of chips and salsa that comes with dining in at a Mexican eatery, but I often find that the main dishes are under-seasoned at my local establishment.
 And especially when it comes to enchiladas, I hate to be underwhelmed.

 That’s why I’ve taken these rolled-and-baked beauties into my own hands.
-Well, besides the overwhelming abundance of tortillas in my fridge, that’s why.
+Well, besides cooking a big casserole to deal with the overwhelming abundance of tortillas in my fridge, that’s why.

 Actually, you really shouldn’t eat enchiladas with your hands… Even if you’re a professional mess-maker like me.
 But I digress!